microconfig/microconfig/README.md

 The difference between env-specific files and profiles is only logical.
 Microconfig handles it the same way.

 # Expression language
-Microconfig allows you to use powerful expression language.
-It's based on [Spring EL](https://docs.spring.io/spring/docs/current/spring-framework-reference/core.html#expressions).
+Microconfig supports a powerful expression language based on [Spring EL](https://docs.spring.io/spring/docs/current/spring-framework-reference/core.html#expressions).

 Let's see some examples: